Prompt to Restore, Restore to Prompt: Cyclic Prompting for Universal Adverse Weather Removal: Experiments

 \subsection{Ablation Study}

 In this subsection, we conduct ablation studies to investigate the effects of all the proposed components in CyclicPrompt.
 All the models are trained for 300K iterations and evaluated on Outdoor-Rain~\cite{HRGAN}, RainDrop~\cite{Dataset-Raindrop}, and Snow100K-L~\cite{Dataset-Snow100K} datasets.
 We report their average performance for comparison. \\ \textbf{Effect of C2P}.
 As discussed in Sec.~\ref{sec:c2p}, the initial C2P consists of weather-specific knowledge, learnable input-conditional vector, and textual prompt.
 We denote the variant without any prompt as the baseline model.
 As shown in Table~\ref{tab:abl_C2P}, to verify the effectiveness of the initial C2P, we first induce the weather-specific knowledge in the baseline, which exploits the pre-trained CLIP image encoder to extract visual degradation features, prompting the model to improve.
 The input-conditional vector can be seen as a dynamic prompt for input content, which can calibrate and adapt the weather-dedicated information to complex weather, thereby providing a favorable gain of 0.21dB.
+It can also be seen that the two components cooperate well and achieve about 0.3dB gains in PSNR, which demonstrates their collaborative potential in restoration capacity improvement.
 Additionally, in Fig.~\ref{fig:abl_vis_input_vec}, we conduct visual comparisons between the models with and without the input-conditional vectors, where the results validate that the latter can better remove the weather.
-Interestingly, the textual prompt corresponding to the weather scene is beneficial for restoration as it can incorporate explicit scene contexts and semantics, even if it stems from low-quality observations.
+Interestingly, the textual prompt corresponding to the weather scene is beneficial for restoration as it can incorporate explicit scene contexts and semantics, even if it stems from LQ observations.
 Hence, the model with full C2P achieves the best.